Roddie Fleming: Early life

 Roddie Fleming is the son of Major Richard Evelyn Fleming, and grandson of Valentine Fleming.
-Ian Fleming, author of the James Bond novels, was his uncle.
-His older brother is the Adam Fleming.
+His uncle was Ian Fleming, author of the James Bond novels.
+His older brother is Adam Fleming.
 He was educated at Eton and Oxford University.
-During his time at Oxford Fleming was a member of the Bullingdon club.
+Fleming was a member of the Bullingdon club during his time at Oxford.

 Career

 A fourth-generation member of the family, he had been expected to become chairman of Robert Fleming & Co., an asset merchant bank and asset manager, in 2000, but the business was sold to Chase Manhattan Bank for £4.4 billion (then US$7.7 billion).
 In July 2005, The Times wrote "The £4.4bn price tag seemed full at the time.
 It seems even more generous now".

 About 130 family members received over £1.3 billion for their 30% holding, and this money was largely invested through the privately owned family office Fleming Family & Partners (FF&P) which Fleming founded that year.
 In 2007, he was its largest shareholder.

 In 2003, his net worth was estimated at £1.05 billion.
-In 2008, the Sunday Times estimated his net worth at £1.9 billion.
+In 2008, The Sunday Times estimated his family's net worth at £1.9 billion.

 In 2012, "hard-hit" investments in mining and finance led Fleming to put up for sale two farms bordering his Sarsgrove estate near Chipping Norton, totalling 700 acres and valued in excess of £4 million.